When it comes to the best carry on backpack, there are a few things you need to know…

 This is because we’ve organized this one of a kind list by different needs, so all you have to do is find what you need, and BOOM!
 You’ll have the carry on travel backpack of your dreams.

-- AER Travel Pack 2 – Best Overall Backpack for Carry On
+- AER Travel Pack 2 – Best Carry On for EU Residents

 - Osprey Fairview 40L – Best Women’s Carry On Backpack